hongliangduan/Heck-Prediction-With-Transferlearning/README.md

 # Generate data

-The input data can be preprocessed by runing the datagen.sh script, and the output data was stroed in t2t_data folder.
+The input data can be preprocessed by runing the datagen.sh script, and the output data is stroed in t2t_data folder.

 # Train

-Model training can be started by running the train.sh script.
+Model training can be started by running the train.sh script.TensorBoard can be used for visualization.

 # Decode